 Twenty–six local citizens invested in the original capital stock of the bank, the original Directors of the bank included Winfield Scott, Dr. A.T.
 Henderson, J. W. Hord, Mrs. Oliva A. Prichard, J. W. Burnett, R. M. Reid, Joseph Rupert, Jr., and Dr. John Wilson Strother.
 Dr. Strother was the principal stockholder and became the Chairman of the bank’s first Board of Directors and the bank’s first president.
 He was an active physician, farmer and lay preacher.
 Dr. Strother served as bank president until his death on January 8, 1935.
 In addition to Dr. Strother, the bank’s original employees included Winfield Scott-Cashier and W. H. Mitchell-Assistant Cashier.

 Since the bank began business during the term of Benjamin Harrison, it has served its customers continuously.
 The doors of The Commercial Bank have remained open thru recessions, money panics, and the Great depression.
 The Commercial Bank has continued to provide its customers with a wide array of financial services.
 Times have changed and so have the products desired by, and made available to, our customers.
 The Commercial Bank has remained at the forefront of the financial industry’s modernization in order to better serve current customers and attract new ones.
 Today, after more than a century the bank remains independent and locally-owned, as well as being Grayson’s second oldest business.

 Since Dr. Strother’s term as bank president, four others have served in the same capacity including Wick H. Strother (1935-1956), Jack W. Strother (1956-1982), Jack W. Strother, Jr. (1982-2013) and Mark D. Strother (2013-present).
-The bank’s current Board of Directors includes Jack W. Strother, Jr. (Chairman); Linda Arnett; Willie D. Patton; Von Loy Kiser; Samuel J. Perry; Mark Strother; and John Jordan.
-Directors Emeriti are Jack W. Strother and Mary Blanche Jungers.
-The bank’s executive officers include Mark D. Strother, President & CEO, Cynthia L. Hill, Vice President & Chief Operations Officer, Hilma Harned Vice President/Commercial Loan Officer/Assistant Operations Officer.
+The bank’s current Board of Directors includes Jack W. Strother, Jr. (Chairman); Linda Arnett; Willie D. Patton; Von Loy Kiser; Samuel J. Perry; Mark Strother; John Jordan; and David Price.
+Directors Emeritus is Mary Blanche Jungers.
+The bank’s executive officers include Mark D. Strother, President & CEO; Cynthia L. Hill, Vice President & Chief Operations Officer; Hilma Harned Vice President/Commercial Loan Officer/Assistant Operations Officer.
 The executive officers work with a staff of 60 professionals whose top priority today remains the same as it was in 1891 - quality service for their customers and communities.